 This project is continued from How to Fix a Shower Leak Behind the Wall.

-After reattaching the shower head, the shower was turned on and the source of the leak was plainly seen.
-The leak was coming from the threaded joint at the shower arm and the drop ear elbow.
-Click on the image for a larger view.
+I reattached the shower head then turned on the shower.
+The shower leak was plainly seen.
+The leak was coming from the threaded joint at the shower arm and the drop ear elbow:

 I unscrewed the shower arm from the elbow and observed that: